Glossary of Terms

 Easement

-An easement is a right that allows one person's land to dominate another person's land by exercising some right of the dominated land.
+An easement is a right that allows one person’s land to dominate another person’s land by exercising some right of the dominated land.
 The land that benefits from the easement is called the dominant land, while the land affected by the easement is call the servient land.
-Common examples of easements are: - The right of a farmer to move cattle along a path across a neighbour's paddock; - The right of water authorities to run sewerage pipes across suburban properties; - The right to use a private carpark.
-An easement is an encumbrance and will usually appear as a registered easement on the title, but unregistered easements do exist, and can arise as a nasty surprise after a Contract has been signed.
+An easement is an encumbrance and will usually appear as a registered easement on the title, but unregistered easements do exist, and can arise as a nasty surprise after a contract has been signed.

 Encumbrances

-This is the term used to describe a claim that one person has against another person's land.
-It is important to remember that an encumbrance is against the land and NOT the owner of the land.
-This means that if the land changes hands, the new owner takes both the land AND encumbrances attached to it.
+This is the term used to describe a claim that one person has against another person’s land.
+It is important to remember that an encumbrance is against the land and not the owner of the land.
+This means that if the land changes hands, the new owner takes both the land and encumbrances attached to it.
 If the encumbrance takes the form of a debt, then the owner of the land may not be able to sell it until the debt has been paid.
 If the encumbrance takes the form of a restriction of the owners use, then action can be taken against the owner if the restriction is breached.
 Similarly, if the encumbrance takes the form of a right that another person has (eg. a right to use a path across the land), then action can be taken against the owner of the land if that right is interrupted.

 Exclusive Sale Authority

-This is the document by which an estate agent is able to exclusively secure the Vendor, the property being sold, and all persons who enquire about the property for a set period of time, and then indefinitely until the Vendor cancels in writing.
+This is the document by which an estate agent is able to exclusively secure the vendor, the property being sold and all persons who enquire about the property for a set period of time, and then indefinitely until the vendor cancels in writing.

 Fidelity Insurance

-Fidelity insurance protects the clients of professionals against theft or misappropriation of funds by the professional person or an employee while the client's funds are under the control of the professional person.
-Conveyancers are not required to carry fidelity insurance, and few conveyancers do.
+Fidelity Insurance protects the clients of professionals against theft or misappropriation of funds by the professional person or an employee while the client’s funds are under the control of the professional person.
+Conveyancers are not required to carry fidelity insurance and few conveyancers do.
 Simply put, if your lawyer had a secret gambling problem and took the proceeds of your property sale to a casino and lost it, there would be little point in trying to sue the now bankrupt lawyer.
 However, the lawyers compulsory fidelity insurance would cover the loss.

 Finance - "Subject To Finance"